Dreamer007VS/End_to_End_Event_Management_System/README.md

 ---
-# 📸 Event Management System - Screenshots Gallery
+# 📸 Event Management System - Screenshots

-## 🎯 System Overview
+## 🎯 Overview
 This comprehensive Event Management System provides a complete solution for organizing and managing events with multiple user roles and dashboards.

 ---